Please modify the filters.

 Line 3 Replacement Project (U.S.)

-Line 3 is an existing 1,097-mile crude oil pipeline, originally installed in the 1960s, that extends from Edmonton, Alberta to Superior, Wisconsin, and is an integral part of Enbridge's Mainline System.
+Line 3, which entered service in 1968, is an existing 1,097-mile crude oil pipeline extending from Edmonton, Alberta to Superior, Wisconsin, that plays an integral role in Enbridge's Mainline System.

 The Line 3 Replacement Program, the largest project in Enbridge history, represents an improvement of our pipeline infrastructure—helping to ensure that Minnesota and the surrounding region are connected to secure, reliable and growing supplies of North American crude oil.